wp-plugins/bepro-listings/readme.txt

 * Geotag - Add location information to, documents, images, videos, etc.

 = KEY FEATURES =
 We are constantly developing new features for this plugin.
-The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information like ($Cost, @Contact, &deg;Lat/Lon)
+The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information like ($Cost, @Contact, &deg;Lat/Lon).
+The following features are included with this plugin:

 * Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile.
 * Custom posts - Listings are seperate to your other posts in the admin and front end.
 * Listing Categories - Custom Taxonomies with the ability to add images and list them.
 * Listings - Two templates come with the base plugin and they can be extended.
 * Google Maps api v3.5 - Great for showing listings via a map with no need for API keys.
-* Submission Form - Give users a quick way to submit a listing without being logged in.
+* Submission Form - Offer front end submission for members and or guests.
 * Validations - User Form Submissions are validated using jQuery.
 * Search Features - Allow users to search by name, location, or various filterable options.
 * Wordpress Integration - Admin/features are familiar and integrate with your existing theme.